Skip to content

 Runnable data

 • Tired of figuring out which arguments are required by an indicator?
-Data instances can now recognize the arguments of an indicator and just any function in general, map them to the column names, and run the function by passing the required columns.
-You can also change the mapping, override indicator parameters, and also query indicators by their names - the data instance will search for it in all integrated indicator packages and return the first (and best) one found!
+Data instances can now recognize the arguments of any indicator or function, map them to column names, and run the function by passing in the required columns.
+You can also change the mapping, override indicator parameters, and query indicators by name.
+The data instance will search all integrated indicator packages and return the first (and best) match it finds.

 Run Stochastic RSI by data